Nutty

 And it gets even better if you’re a higher rate taxpayer (40%) or additional rate taxpayer (45%), you can claim what you’ve paid at these rates back too (called personal tax relief, or pension tax relief).
 All this extra cash can make a massive difference to your total retirement pension pot.
 It's easy to do too, just add it to your Self-Assessment tax return.

-Like the sound of a personal pension?
+Like the sound of a personal pension (contractor pension)?
 Great!
 They’re super easy to set up too.
 You don’t actually need to do much, simply pick a good pension provider and they’ll handle everything for you. – you’ll be able to pick from easy to understand pension plans suited to you (these are the investments, often called pension funds).

 Modern pension providers even have phone apps to help you manage everything, such as your regular contributions and you’ll have complete transparency over your pension balance (like how much is in it, and the projected amount when you retire).